Select Page

 Tester Semester

-What will you study?
+Tester Semester allows you to enrol at an Australian or New Zealand university for one or two semesters (terms).
+What can you study?
 That’s up to you!
-You get to choose what you would like to study while you are there.
-Courses from different academic schools are available for you to select, and you can combine subjects in any way you want.
+You get to choose what you want to study while you are there.
+Courses from different academic schools are available, and you can combine subjects in any way you like.

 Why take Tester Semester?